benoitj/blog.benoitj.ca/content/posts/netboot-pxe.md

 1.  enable network booting
 2.  set the TFTP server to my FreeNAS server IP
-3.  define the default image with netboot.xyz.kpxe and the efi 32/64 with netboot.xyz.efi
+3.  define the default image with netboot.xyz.kpxe and the EFI 32/64 with netboot.xyz.efi

 ## Booting up {#booting-up}

-Now, to boot using PXE on any pc or even in VirtualBox, you need to select network in the boot menu.
+Now, to boot using PXE on any PC or even in VirtualBox, you need to select network in the boot menu.
 After getting an IP address, you should boot the netboot.xyz image.

 ## Thoughts {#thoughts}

 I've missed writing on my blog...
 Life, vacation, making major backyard refactor put me away from the keyboard for some time.

-Special congrats to folks who made it to the 100th post.
+Special congrats to folks who made it to the 100 posts.
 This is quite an achievement.

 I don't think I'll get this anytime soon, but I plan to continue posting regularly.

 ---
-This is day 13 of my #100DaysToOffload.
+This is day 14 of my #100DaysToOffload.
 You can read more about the challenge here: <https://100daystooffload.com>.

 <!--more-->